lanzhiwang/strimzi-0.18.0/03_1_Kafka_cluster_configuration.md

 - `*cluster-name*-kafka-config`

-  ConfigMap which contains the Kafka ancillary configuration and is mounted as a volume by the Kafka broker pods.
+  ConfigMap which contains the Kafka ancillary辅助 configuration and is mounted as a volume by the Kafka broker pods.

 - `*cluster-name*-kafka-brokers`